yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-quickstart/qs-connect.md

 The command line interface (CLI) being used is called ysqlsh. ysqlsh is the CLI for interacting with YugabyteDB using the PostgreSQL-compatible YSQL API.

-Cloud shell also supports ycqlsh, a CLI for the YCQL API.
+Cloud Shell also supports ycqlsh, a CLI for the YCQL API.

 ### Learn more